Niyaz Ahmed

-Niyaz Ahmed is a molecular epidemiologist, professor of microbial sciences, genomicist, and a veterinarian by training, based in Hyderabad.
+Niyaz Ahmed is an Indian molecular epidemiologist, a senior professor of microbial sciences, genomicist, and a veterinarian by training, based in Hyderabad.

 Biography

 Ahmed was born in Paras of Maharashtra state in 1971 and completed his early schooling from Akola.
 He went on to graduate in Veterinary Medicine in 1995 (Nagpur) and obtained further degrees in Animal Biotechnology (NDRI, Karnal) and Biotechnology/Infectious Diseases (PhD) (Manipal University).
 In December 2008, he joined the University of Hyderabad as a member of the Faculty and went on to serve as Chairman of the Department of Biotechnology and Bioinformatics.
-He served as Senior Director at the International Centre for Diarrhoeal Disease Research in Dhaka.
-Ahmed was affiliated with the University of Malaya, Kuala Lumpur, Malaysia as a Visiting Professor of Molecular Biosciences at the Institute of Biological Sciences and was an Adjunct Professor of the Academy of Scientific and Innovative Research, India.
-Dr Ahmed is currently working as Professor at the School of Life Sciences at the University of Hyderabad.
-He served as Senior Director from November 2016 to March 2020 at the International Centre for Diarrhoeal Disease Research (icddr,b), also as a member of the Senior Leadership Team (SLT) of the Centre.
+He served as senior director at the International Centre for Diarrhoeal Disease Research in Dhaka.
+Ahmed was affiliated with the University of Malaya, Kuala Lumpur, Malaysia as a Visiting Professor of Molecular Biosciences at the Institute of Biological Sciences and was an adjunct professor of the Academy of Scientific and Innovative Research, India.
+Ahmed is currently working as Senior Professor at the School of Life Sciences at the University of Hyderabad.
+He served as senior director from November 2016 to March 2020 at the International Centre for Diarrhoeal Disease Research (icddr,b), also as a member of the Senior Leadership Team (SLT) of the Centre.